 Listen to the lateral, anterior, and posterior lung fields, and to the heart.
 Some abnormal sounds to monitor for include:

 - Heart arrhythmias and other abnormalities that may affect breathing.

 - Wheezing, which may signal asthma or emphysema.

-- High-pitched breathing, called stridor, which indicates an obstruction from the croup, infection, anaphylaxis, or other similar cause.
+- High-pitched breathing called stridor indicates an obstruction from the croup, infection, anaphylaxis, or other similar cause.

-- Bubbling, cracking sounds that indicate there is fluid in the airway.
+- Bubbling, and cracking sounds that indicate there is fluid in the airway.

-- Crackling sounds heard only during inspiration.
-This indicates increased pressure on the alveoli, and is a classic sign of congestive heart failure.
+- Crackling sounds that are heard only during inspiration.
+This indicates increased pressure on the alveoli and is a classic sign of congestive heart failure.

 - Increased aspiration time, which may indicate COPD.

-Rapidly clearing airway obstructions can be life-saving, particularly when a patient chokes, experiences anaphylaxis, or is actively aspirating.
+The rapid clearing of airway obstructions can be life-saving, particularly when a patient chokes, experiences anaphylaxis, or is actively aspirating.
 The right portable emergency suction machine allows you to protect the airway no matter when and where you treat the patient.
 For help selecting the right machine for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.